Introduction to Device Connectivity

 Why are there multiple APIs?

 Devices can very in the resources they have available, including memory, IP socket, Operating System (or none), etc. Exosite wants to provide the best possible solution to allow embedded developers a path that fits their product.
 HTTP is well established.
-CoAP has a much lower resource constraint on devices, but is not supported out of the box yet with many modules and software packages.
 The JSON RPC uses HTTP to transmit large JSON formatted data sets and gives more features than the standard HTTP Data API, but may not be appropriate for a small embedded device.
 JSON RPC makes perfect sense to use on a Linux based device though, for example using our Python library.

 Code libraries can make life much easier for the different code languages.
 Exosite supports a large number of libraries as open source code for use on on gateways, embedded devices, and custom applications like web apps and mobile applications.